 In this example, the NFS directory /usr/demos on server redwood is mounted at mount point /n/demos on the client system with read-only (ro) permissions (see Figure 1-2).
 Mounting executes as a background task (bg) if it didn't succeed the first time.
 By default, if the server fails after the mount has taken place, the client attempts to complete any NFS transactions indefinitely (hard) or until it receives an interrupt.

-Efficient Mounting with /etc/fstab
+Recommendations for /etc/fstab Mounting

 Some recommendations for /etc/fstab mounting are: